hunterhug/marmot/README.md

 The `Marmot` is very easy to understand, just like Python's library `requests`(Not yet Smile~ --| ).
 By enhancing native Golang HTTP library, help you deal with some trivial logic (such as collecting information, checking parameters), and add some fault-tolerant mechanisms (such as add lock, close time flow, ensure the high concurrent run without accident).
 It provides a human friendly API interface, you can reuse it often.
 Very convenient to support `Cookie Persistence`, `Crawler Proxy Settings`, as well as others general settings, such as  `HTTP request header settings, timeout/pause settings, data upload/post settings`.
-It support all of the HTTP methods `POST/PUT/GET/DELETE/...` and has built-in spider pool and browser UA pool, easy to develop UA+Cookie persistence distributed spider.
+It supports all the HTTP methods `POST/PUT/GET/DELETE/...` and has built-in spider pool and browser UA pool, easy to develop UA+Cookie persistence distributed spider.

 The library is simple and practical, just a few lines of code to replace the previous `Spaghetti code`, has been applied in some large projects.